sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

 <div class="l-body" style="text-align: center; margin: 2rem 0;">
   <iframe src="/blog/assets/html/clickable_phase_portrait_simple.html"
           scrolling="no"
-          style="width: 100%; height: 600px; border: none; border-radius: 8px; overflow: hidden;">
+          style="width: 80%; height: 400px; border: none; border-radius: 8px; overflow: hidden;">
   </iframe>
 </div>

 Trajectories converge to either one of the two fixed points.
-This naturally provides an algorithm to find the stable fixed points: just run evolve the dynamics from many initial conditions.
+This naturally provides an algorithm to find the stable fixed points: just run the dynamics from many initial conditions.

-Notice, however, that it is challenging to plot a trajectory that precisely intercepts the unstable fixed point due to it's repulsivity.
+Now try to click somewhere that will lead you exactly to the saddle point.
+Did you succeed?
+It's almost impossible.

 This motivates developing a principled way to find such points.
 One solution is to define a specific scalar function of the dynamics whose only minima are given by all the fixed points.
 One such function is the kinetic energy $$q(\boldsymbol x)=\frac{1}{2}\Vert f(\boldsymbol x)\Vert^2$$ <d-cite key="sussillo_opening_2013,golub_fixedpointfinder_2018"></d-cite>.
 By differentiating this function, one can perform gradient descent to find these minima.
 The interactive plot below realises such trajectories.

 <div class="l-body" style="text-align: center; margin: 2rem 0;">
   <iframe src="/blog/assets/html/gradient_descent_phase_portrait.html"
           scrolling="no"
-          style="width: 100%; height: 600px; border: none; border-radius: 8px; overflow: hidden;">
+          style="width: 80%; height: 400px; border: none; border-radius: 8px; overflow: hidden;">
   </iframe>
 </div>